microsoft/hlsl-specs/proposals/0049-variable-groupshared-memory.md

   `MaxGroupSharedMemoryPerGroup[CS/AS/MS]`

 This metadata enables the runtime to:
-* Differentiate between shaders targeting legacy limits versus those opting into variable limits.
 * Validate that the shader's declared limit is compatible with the device's capabilities at pipeline creation time.
-* Provide clear error messages distinguishing between "exceeded declared limit" versus "exceeded device capacity" failures.
+* Provide clear error messages when device limits would be exceeded.

-The existing PSV0 field tracking static group shared usage (in bytes) is retained and continues to be populated by the compiler for all shaders.

 ### Validation Changes